bythorsthunder/Orion-Tri-Belt/STLs/Skirts/Readme.md

 These are the modified upper skirts for a 250 size Orion only.
-The remainder of the upper skirts can be found in the Voron2.4R2 Stl Repo.
+The STLs for the top mount Mini12864 Display are also included.
+The remainder of the upper skirts for can be found in the Voron2.4R2 Stl Repo for a 250.